ECO421 Asset Pricing

 Autumn 2024

-• Topics
+Topics

 The course covers key economic principles for sound valuation and investment choice, to better understand strengths and weaknesses of popular investments models.
 An important aim is to increase student sophistication to help avoid naive or inappropriate use of finance models.

 The course sets out by illustrating how difficulties in estimating expected returns cause a need for models for expected returns (like the CAPM), and difficulties in applying portfolio choice models (like that of Markowitz).
-The course covers the basics principles of rational choice under uncertainty, which provides the foundation for the mean-variance portfolio choice model of Markowitz.
+The course covers the basic principles of rational choice under uncertainty, which provides the foundation for the mean-variance portfolio choice model of Markowitz.
 We implement the portfolio choice model in R, and use it to develop the Capital Asset Pricing Model (CAPM).
-The combination of Markowitz and CAPM allows us to derive and implement the more sophisticated and robust Black-Litterman portfolio choice model, which allows us also to incorporate private views on expected returns.
+The combination of Markowitz and CAPM enables us to derive and implement the more sophisticated and robust Black-Litterman portfolio choice model, which allows us also to incorporate private views on expected returns.

 The consumption-based asset pricing model provides a link between financial markets and macroeconomic quantities, which is useful to build economic intuition.
-The consumption-based framework allows us to study the determination of the riskless rate (which CAPM takes as exogenous), and to derive and better understand multi-factor models (like that of Fama and French).
+The consumption-based framework allows us to study the determination of the riskless rate (which the CAPM takes as exogenous), and to derive and better understand multi-factor models (like that of Fama and French).
 The consumption-based framework moreover allows us to develop better economic intuition for the forces that shape asset risk premia.

 A final module covers the relationship between equilibrium and absence of arbitrage opportunities.
 We study the absence or presence of arbitrage through properties of "pure securities."
 All assets are shown to be portfolios of pure securities: stocks, bonds, derivatives etc. Popular models like the CAPM and the Black-Scholes-Merton option pricing formula are special instances of the same basic economic framework.